srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

 ```
 curl -LO https://raw.githubusercontent.com/open-traffic-generator/snappi-tests/main/scripts/ipv4_forwarding.go
 ```
-1. run the test with MAC address of the `1.1.1.2` interface which is located on the DUT as per the test diagram.
+1. run the test with the MAC address of the `1.1.1.2` interface, which is located on the DUT as per the test diagram.
 ```
 go run ipv4_forwarding.go -dstMac="<MAC address>"
 ```